munificent/craftinginterpreters/book/closures.md

 This program should print "assigned" even though the closure assigns to `x` and the surrounding function accesses it.

-Because upvalues are objects, we've got all the usual object machinery.
-A constructor-like function:
+Because upvalues are objects, we've got all the usual object machinery, starting with a constructor-like function:

 ^code new-upvalue-h (1 before, 1 after)